PHLAK/Twine/README.md

 strlen($string); // Returns 14
 ```

-The strength of Twine, however comes from it's built-in methods.
+The strength of Twine, however comes from its built-in methods.

 ```php
 $string->echo(); // Echos 'john pinkerton'